cvmfs/doc-cvmfs/cpt-quickstart.rst

 ===============

 This section describes how to install the CernVM-FS client.
-The CernVM-FS client is supported on x86, x86\_64, and ARM architectures running Linux or Mac OS X \ :math:`\geq 10.12`.
+The CernVM-FS client is supported on x86, x86\_64, and ARM architectures running Linux and macOS \ :math:`\geq 10.14` as well as on Windows Services for Linux (WSL2).
-There is experimental support for Power 8 and RISC-V.
+There is experimental support for Power and RISC-V architectures.

 Overview
 --------